 1. Jeanette wrote her book to explore the two sides of herself that she couldn’t figure out how they worked together

 That all changed when Jeanette needed clothes for her first job right after college.
-She knew she needed clothes, so she set herself a budget and that helped rid her of the guilty burden she had been dealing with.
+She knew she needed clothes, so she set a budget for herself, and that helped rid her of the guilty burden she had been dealing with.
 All of a sudden, she had the freedom to explore the different fabrics, and pieces she loved without guilt or shame.
-That love and freedom were the starts of her journey to a career in fashion.
+That love and freedom was the start of her journey to a career in fashion.

 Because of these ingrained rules, Jeanette felt she needed to follow to be true to her faith, her love of fashion felt at odds with those values.
 However, Jeanette found a part of herself through fashion that was important to her.
 She started to view fashion as her art form and that started to change the relationship between the two sides of herself.